swmff/rainbeam/README.md

 All configuration files for `./.config/config.toml` (the main configuration file) are available [here](https://swmff.github.io/rainbeam/rainbeam/config/struct.Config.html).
 You can find the databeam (database connection) configuration file options [here](https://swmff.github.io/rainbeam/databeam/sql/struct.DatabaseOpts.html).

+### Updating

+Most updates are as easy as just running `git pull`, however some require some manual work.
+Any update that changes the database stucture will require you to manually replicate these changes in your database.

+All commits which do this will have an associated `.sql` file in `sql/` which will replicate this change.
+Some of these files may specify different SQL for PostgreSQL/MySQL/SQLite, however most won't.
+The name of each file specifies what it does, so use that to figure out which one to use after pulling.

 ### Configuration

 You can configure Rainbeam in the configuration file located at `./.config/config.toml`.
 This file will be created for you when the server is first run.